 The island itself is beautiful and I loved walking around the quaint little towns as most of the time I’m in Japan I tend to be in big cities.
 This made a refreshing change.

-Uno is connected by local train to the bullet train stop at Okayama making it totally possible to visit Naoshima Island on a day trip from Kyoto, Osaka and Hiroshima (I wouldn’t try a day trip from Tokyo unless you are very mad or very rich and can afford to pay for the super fast Nozomi trains).
+Uno is connected by local train to the bullet train stop at Okayama making it totally possible to visit Naoshima Island on a day trip from Kyoto (that’s what we did, check out my guide to quirky Kyoto here), Osaka and Hiroshima.

 Osaka and Hiroshima are just over two hours away – plus ferry, Kyoto is 3-4 hours away depending on how lucky you get with train and ferry connections – one reason we couldn’t see everything was that we came from Kyoto and didn’t arrive until gone 11am.